 An original article by Decision Free Solutions.

-Shown here are a summary and the first two sections of the article “Leadership Explained — What it is, What it takes, How to identify one, and How to close the Gender Gap“.
+Shown here are a summary and the first sections of the article “The Role(s) of Leadership Explained — What is it, What does it take, How to identify a leader, and How to close the Gender Gap“.
 The full article — including footnotes, links and the references — is available as PDF [here].

 A summarising introduction for busy leaders

 Existing leadership theories and models are failing today’s organisations.
 Not because they are unsound or necessarily outdated, but because they generally fail to fully take into account how the varying levels of complexity of both an organisation’s environment as a whole, and the issues that need to be resolved on a day to day basis, demand different responses from leadership roles.

 What is missing is not a new theory or model trying to outdo all previous ones.
 What is missing is not a sense-making framework guiding the organisation and leaderships in how to approach decision making based on a situation’s level of complexity (the Cynefin framework).
 What is missing is a generic model both for what leadership-roles throughout the organisation need to do, and how to identify those who have the ability to do it successfully.

 This article proposes a generic leadership model offering new perspectives on leadership-related findings, and opening up new avenues for leadership-related research:

 - It defines leadership as a role to be found throughout the organisation (not wedded to hierarchy)

 - Explains that the “act of leading” is about creating the conditions to minimising decision making